mayankkuthar/Chat_Room-Practice/README.md

 ### Solution to overcome obove mentioned points of Database:

 - So, We will create a Backup script in python which will download all the data and save all the data on local system on regular intervals.
-Now we know Database expires adter 90 days.
+Now we know Database expires after 90 days.
 So we will select 49 days as a time-period for regular backups.

 ```
 Maths Behind it: